-We visited the LEGOLAND Hotel before it opened to the general public, and then we scoped out the new Legoland Beach Villa‘s during their Grand Opening week.
-We experienced all the awesomeness that is LEGOLAND, but on each property we found a distinctly different vibe.
+We visited the LEGOLAND® Florida Hotel in one visit, and then we scoped out the new LEGOLAND Beach Resort during another visit.
+We experienced all the fully-themed awesomeness that is LEGOLAND, but on each property we found a distinctly different vibe.
 Read about the pros and cons of each, and make the best decision for your family!

-The pace is slower at the Beach Retreat
+The pace is faster at the LEGOLAND Hotel

-The most general advice I could give to parents is that in my opinion the Beach Retreat is for younger kids; the Hotel is for older kids.
+The most general advice I could give to parents is that in my opinion the LEGOLAND® Beach Resort is for younger kids; the Hotel is for older kids.

 The pace at the retreat is much slower.
 The crowds are thinner.
 The vibe is quieter.

-Having been to Legoland Hotel before, my kids were a smidge disappointed at the Resort.
+Having been to Legoland Hotel before, my kids were a smidge disappointed at the Beach Retreat.
 I hesitate to even say that, because it is still awesome.
-BUT… They love building with other kids in the lobby, seeing the characters roam around, playing the games and feeling the high level of ENERGY that comes from the Hotel.
+BUT… They love building with other kids in the lobby play areas, seeing the interactive lego feature characters roam around, playing the games and feeling the high level of ENERGY that comes from the Hotel.

 That being said, a younger kiddo (or a child with sensory issues) could easily become overwhelmed at the Hotel, and would greatly appreciate the relaxed atmosphere of the Resort.